Schedule an Appointment

 Who Can Benefit From Cognitive Behavioral Therapy?

 Cognitive Behavioral Therapy is a broader term for various approaches that incorporate targeted skill development, specific goal-setting, and hands-on education about the complex mental processes that maintain emotional distress.
 Our practice uses CBT to help children, teens, and adults dealing with anxiety, OCD, depression, relationship issues, stress, insomnia, and a range of other mental health concerns.
-Depending on your needs, therapy may include:
+CBT has also been shown to be helpful for treating Depression, Attention-Deficit/Hyperactivity Disorder (ADHD), Gambling Addiction, Body Dysmorphic Disorder, Posttraumatic Stress Disorder (PTSD), Couples and Relationship distress, and in Leadership and Management Coaching.

 ● Exposure and Response Prevention (ERP) and Inference-Based CBT (I-CBT) for OCD